Rallying Adversarial Techniques against Deep Learning for Network Security: Evaluated Network

 \subsection{KitNET}

-KitNET consists of an ensemble layer and an output layer.
-The ensemble layer includes multiple autoencoders, with each working on a single cluster of inputs provided from the Feature Mapper.
-The output scores of these autoencoders are then normalized before being passed to an aggregate autoencoder in the output layer whose score is used to assess the security of the network traffic data.
+KitNET, Kitsune's deep-learning backbone, consists of an ensemble layer and an output layer.
+The ensemble layer includes multiple autoencoders, each working on a single cluster of inputs provided from the Feature Mapper.
+The output scores of these autoencoders are normalized before being passed to an aggregate autoencoder in the output layer, whose score is used to assess the security of the network traffic data.